gitter-badger/windsock/docs/tldr.md

 ```

-Later you can update the state object and the observers' callback will be invoked synchronously for each mutation respectively.
+Later you can update the state object and the observers callback will be invoked synchronously for each mutation.

 ``` js
 state.awesome = false; // :(